6 min read

 Choosing a Location

-It may be best to stay 50 feet or more from a swimming pool, septic tank, field lines, vegetable garden, and flower beds.
+It may be best to keep trees 50 feet or more from things like a swimming pool, septic tank, field lines, vegetable garden, and flower beds.
 If there are any above-ground or below-ground utilities in the area, it may be best to choose another location.
-If trees are planted in heavy shade, they will probably grow very slowly and possibly not grow as straight as one would like.
-However, early morning and late afternoon shade can be an advantage for species with thin bark, such as maples.
+If trees are planted in an area with heavy shade, they will probably grow slowly and possibly not grow as straight as one would like.
+However, early morning and late-afternoon shade can be an advantage for species with thin bark, such as maples.

-When purchasing bareroot plants from an Arbor Day tree event or a store, if the trees cannot be planted immediately, they should be healed-in.
-The term “healed-in” means to bury the roots in compost or soil to prevent them from drying out until a later planting date.
-This could be as simple as several trees being placed in the same hole or laid down and the roots covered with soil or compost.
-This is a temporary procedure to keep the tree roots from freezing or drying out for up to a couple of weeks—until time or conditions are favorable for proper planting.
+When purchasing bare-root plants from an Arbor Day event or a store, the trees should be heeled in if they cannot be planted immediately.
+The term heel in means to bury the roots in compost or soil to prevent them from drying out until time or conditions are favorable for proper planting.
+This could be as simple as placing several trees in the same hole or lying them down and covering the roots with soil or compost.
+This is a temporary procedure to keep the tree roots from freezing or drying out for up to a couple of weeks.

-Dig a hole at least twice the diameter of the root ball, but no deeper than the root system/rootball.
-It may even be best to dig the planting hole two to four inches shallower than the root ball.
-This is important with all trees, but extremely important when planting balled and burlapped trees.
+When you are ready to plant, dig a hole that is at least twice the diameter of, but no deeper than, the root ball.
+It may even be best to dig the planting hole 2 to 4 inches shallower than the root ball.
+This is important with all trees but is extremely important when planting balled and burlapped trees.

-After digging the hole to the correct size, check for glazed sidewalls.
-In a clay soil, it is common to create glazed/slick sidewalls while digging.
-These slick sidewalls interfere with the roots’ ability to grow past the planting hole and into the undisturbed soil.
+After digging a correct-sized hole, check for glazed sidewalls.
+In a clay soil, it is common to create glazed or slick sidewalls while digging.
+These sidewalls interfere with the roots’ ability to grow past the planting hole and into the undisturbed soil.
 If the hole has glazed sidewalls, simply scar up the slick places with a shovel and continue with the planting procedure.

 Planting Balled and Burlapped Trees

-When planting balled and burlapped trees, any burlap needs to be pulled away from the trunk and cut and removed from the top of the rootball.
+When planting balled and burlapped trees, the burlap needs to be pulled away from the trunk, cut, and removed from the top of the root ball.
 It may be hard to remove all the burlap, especially on a tree placed in a wire basket.
-The goal in removing some of the burlap is to make sure no burlap is exposed above the top of the rootball.
+The goal in removing some of the burlap is to make sure that no burlap is exposed above the top of the root ball.
 Any exposed burlap above the soil line can act as a wick and will allow moisture to be pulled from the soil.
-Also, if the “burlap” is a synthetic product, it will not rot, and the roots will have a difficult time growing through it.
+Also, if the fabric is a synthetic product instead of burlap, it will not rot, and the roots will have a difficult time growing through it.

-If the balled and burlapped tree is in a wire basket, removing the entire wire basket is not recommended.
-However, the wire (especially the top row) can eventually girdle the tree roots later in life.
-For this reason, it is a good idea to remove the upper portion of the wire basket after the tree is placed in the planting hole but before all the soil has been added around the rootball.
+If the tree is in a wire basket, removing the entire wire basket is not recommended.
+However, the wire—especially the top row—can eventually girdle the tree roots later in life.
+For this reason, it is a good idea to remove the upper portion of the wire basket after the tree is placed in the planting hole but before all the soil has been added around the root ball.

 Filling the Hole